7 Key Ways to Save on the Average Cost of a Basement Remodel

 If you’d really rather have carpet, at least in the bedrooms, you’re not completely out of luck.
 You can install a moisture barrier padding underneath your carpet to keep it fresh and dry for around $1 a square foot.

-“Any time you add another bathroom, or even a half bath, you’re upping the value of the property significantly,” says Marchesiello.
+“Any time you add another bathroom or even a half bath, you’re upping the value of the property significantly,” says Marchesiello.

-7. Remember to designate some storage space
+7. Designate some storage space

 Don’t get so carried away with your basement remodel project that you forget its primary purpose.
 Basements are the prime storage space in most homes for belongings that aren’t used everyday, like holiday décor, seasonal clothing, or outdoor furniture.

 “A common mistake sellers make is that they gorgeously finish the entire basement without leaving storage space, which leads to many buyers walking away no matter how nice the basement looks.
-So, I tell my sellers to leave at least one third of the unfinished space for storage,” explains Marchesiello.
+So, I tell my sellers to leave at least one-third of the unfinished space for storage,” explains Marchesiello.

 Carving out an area to leave unfinished for storage is a huge money saver because it reduces the square footage of your remodel.
-Instead of remodeling your whole 1,500 square foot basement, you can just build a wall to separate 500 square feet of unfinished basement for storage, and only pay to finish the remaining 1,000 square feet.
+Instead of remodeling your whole 1,500 square-foot basement, you can just build a wall to separate 500 square feet of unfinished basement for storage and only pay to finish the remaining 1,000 square feet.

 Remodel for you, not just the added resale value

-Before beginning a time and money-intensive basement remodel project, do the math to figure out if it’s affordable and profitable.
+Before beginning a time- and money-intensive basement remodel project, do the math to figure out if it’s affordable and profitable.

 “Unless there’s a clearly defined plethora of comparables indicating that a house with a finished basement will sell for significantly [more] money in your area, then don’t spend money on finishing it just to sell it,” advises Marchesiello.